Alena Schillerová

-Alena Schillerová (born 18 March 1964) is a Czech politician and lawyer who served as Minister of Finance in the government of Prime Minister Andrej Babiš from 2017 to 2021.
+Alena Schillerová (née Dupalová; born 18 March 1964) is a Czech politician and lawyer who served as Minister of Finance in the government of Prime Minister Andrej Babiš from 2017 to 2021.
 Schillerová is the first woman in the history of the Czech Republic to hold the office.

-Early life and education
+Education and early career

-In 1988 Schillerová was awarded a JUDr. degree in law from Masaryk University in Brno.
-In 2000 she received a PhD. in administrative and agricultural cooperative law from the same university.
+A graduate of Masaryk University, Schillerová was awarded a JUDr. degree in law in 1988, and received a PhD. in administrative and agricultural cooperative law in 2000.

-Career

 From 1991 to 2012 Schillerová was employed by the Tax Office of Brno-Country District, becoming Deputy Director in 1995 and Director in 2006.
 From the beginning on 2013 she worked for 18 months as Deputy Director of the Tax Office for the South Moravian Region, as well as heading the Methodology and Tax Performance Department.
-She then became the Director of the Legal and Tax Process Department of the General Financial Directorate, before being appointed Deputy Minister of Finance for Taxes and Excise at the Czech Ministry of Finance at the beginning of 2016.
+She then became the Director of the Legal and Tax Process Department of the General Financial Directorate.

+Entry into politics

+On 1 January 2016, Schillerová was appointed expert deputy minister of finance, replacing Simona Hornochová.
+Among her priorities as deputy minister was the preparation of a new law on income tax.

-In May 2017, Andrej Babiš proposed that Schillerová should replace him as Minister of Finance.
-At the time, Prime Minister Bohuslav Sobotka rejected her nomination, saying she was too close to Babiš; instead, Ivan Pilný was nominated.
+In May 2017, Andrej Babiš requested that Schillerová should replace him as Minister of Finance.
+At the time, Prime Minister Bohuslav Sobotka rejected her nomination, saying she was too close to Babiš.
+Instead, Ivan Pilný was nominated.

+Minister of Finance

 On 13 December 2017, following that year's national elections, Schillerová was appointed Minister of Finance in the cabinet of incoming Prime Minister Andrej Babiš, as an independent.
-On 30 April 2019 she was appointed Deputy Prime Minister of the Czech Republic.
+At the end of June 2018, Babiš proposed Schillerová again for the post of Minister of Finance in his second cabinet.
+She was appointed by Zeman again on 27 June 2018, and became Deputy Prime Minister on 30 April 2019.

-During her time in office, the government introduced a 7% digital tax in 2019 aimed at boosting state revenue by taxing advertising by global internet giants like Google and Facebook, based on earlier ideas for pan-European legislation.
+During her tenure, the government introduced a 7% digital tax in 2019 aimed at boosting state revenue by taxing advertising on global internet firms like Google and Facebook, based on earlier ideas for pan-European legislation.